What is Fast Track?

 Although we aim for fast turnaround times in subsequent reviews, the decision time in round 2 peer review and higher depends on various factors, so we cannot guarantee a timeline for those.

-In order to take advantage of this, authors must pay a non-refundable* Fast-Track Fee of $950 on top of and in addition to any other submission/publication fees (see Fee Schedule).
+In order to take advantage of this, authors pay a non-refundable* Fast-Track Fee of $950 on top of and in addition to any other submission/publication fees (see Fee Schedule).

-We DO NOT refund or credit the FT fee if:
+* We do not refund or credit the FT fee if:

 - the author withdraws the submission; or

-*We only refund the FT fee if:
+* We only refund the FT fee if:

 - We are unable to find a reviewer and make a decision within the guaranteed time for the initial decision.
 In these scenarios, we convert the paid FT fee to prepaid credits, that can be used later as FT fee or Article Processing Fees.
 Related information: How do prepaid credits work?